retupmoca/P6-LibraryMake/README.md

 ) returns Mu
 ```

-Calls get-vars and process-makefile for you to generate '$folder/Makefile', then runs your system's 'make' to build it.
+Calls `get-vars` and `process-makefile` for you to generate '$folder/Makefile', then runs your system's `make` to build it.